 If you are a developer or housing agent, you must buy the bins for all new domestic properties, including houses with their own bins.

 For existing locations where communal waste bins have been lost, stolen or vandalised, the managing agent will need to buy replacement bins.

-Make sure you contact us at least two months before you need the bins to be delivered as we may need to order them in for you.
+Make sure you contact us at least six months before you need the bins to be delivered as we may need to order them in for you.